You are here

 Business & Licensing

-The Economic Development Unit is the business facing department of Rochford District Council.
-The unit is managed by the Economic Development Officer (EDO) and also consists of a Business Support Officer (BSO).
+The Economic Development Team is the business facing department of Rochford District Council and comprises of two Economic Development Officers and a Business Support Officer.

 More detail of the services and assistance on offer are available in this section of the website.
 If you can’t find what you’re looking for please contact us on the details provided or use the online enquiry form.